howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 - [`@apollo/client`](https://github.com/apollographql/apollo-client) contains all the pieces needed to wire up the GraphQL client for our app.
 It exposes the `ApolloClient`, a provider to wrap around the React app called `ApolloProvider`, custom hooks such as `useQuery`, and much more.
 - [`graphql`](https://github.com/graphql/graphql-js) contains Facebook's reference implementation of GraphQL - Apollo Client uses some of its functionality within.

-That's it, you're ready to write some code! 🚀
+That's it, we're ready to write some code! 🚀

 #### Configure `ApolloClient`

 Apollo abstracts away all lower-level networking logic and provides a nice interface to the GraphQL server.
-In contrast to working with REST APIs, you don't have to deal with constructing your own HTTP requests any more - instead you can simply write queries and mutations and send them using an `ApolloClient` instance.
+In contrast to working with REST APIs, we don't have to deal with constructing our own HTTP requests any more - instead we can simply write queries and mutations and send them using an `ApolloClient` instance.

-The first thing you have to do when using Apollo is configure your `ApolloClient` instance.
-It needs to know the _endpoint_ of your GraphQL API so it can deal with the network connections.
+The first thing we have to do when using Apollo is configure our `ApolloClient` instance.
+It needs to know the _endpoint_ of our GraphQL API so it can deal with the network connections.

 <Instruction>